MA Film and Television

-This distinctive and exciting programme integrates film-making practice with textual and historical approaches to the study of film and television.
-As a student on this innovative course, you will engage with critical and theoretical perspectives and develop high-level skills of analysis.
-You will also have the opportunity to learn the skills of film-making, working intensively in small groups to explore narrative and aesthetic possibilities and gain insights into the craft and industry of screen media.
+This distinctive and exciting programme integrates textual and historical approaches to the study of film and television with film-making practice.
+As a student on this innovative course, you will engage with critical and theoretical perspectives and develop analysis skills at a high level.
+You will also have the opportunity to learn the skills of filmmaking, working intensively in small groups to explore narrative and aesthetic possibilities and gain insights into the craft and industry of screen media.
 You will encounter a range of different research methods and be supported as you progress to independent learning and individual practice.

 Bristol is an excellent city in which to study film and television, with its varied cinema, television and digital media spaces, such as the Arnolfini, BBC Bristol, The Cube and Watershed media centre.
 Bristol's Harbourside is home to an array of film festivals, including the Encounters Short Film and Animation Festival, the Slapstick Festival and the Afrika Eye Festival.